 Although the two processes have some common features it’s important to understand the difference between them.

 Incineration is the process of combusting the organic matter within waste through ‘thermal treatment’.
-The main by-products of incineration are inert bottom ash and the flue gas.
+The main by-products of incineration are inert bottom ash and flue gas.
 The toxic dioxins and furans are formed, especially when PVC-containing plastics and other materials are burned.
 Pollution Control Systems (PCS) destroy these gases by passing through a secondary burner at high temperatures.

 On the contrary, gasification is claimed to be a carbon-neutral process.
-It fits into the carbon-cycle by using responsibly sourced biomass as fuel.
+It fits into the carbon cycle by using responsibly sourced biomass as fuel.

 As a result, incineration produces just heat and electricity, while Syngas produced by gasification can be turned into valuable commercial products including transportation fuels, chemicals, and fertilizers.

 Emissions from gasification are below EPA emission standards.
-This explains the growing trend in the development of gasification based waste-to-energy, which is considered renewable energy.
+This explains the growing trend in the development of gasification-based waste-to-energy, which is considered renewable energy.

 Waste-to-Energy Plants in Europe

-Modern Waste-to-Energy facilities are equipped with filters.
+Presently, modern Waste-to-Energy facilities are equipped with filters.
 Between 1990 and 2000 dioxin emissions of Waste-to-Energy plants in Germany dropped from 400 g to less than 0.5 g per year while the amount of thermally treated waste had more than doubled in the same period.

 Waste-to-Energy supports high-quality recycling.
 Countries with very high recycling rates also have high rates of Waste-to-Energy and thus have reduced landfills to almost zero.
 These are Austria, Belgium, Germany, and the Netherlands.
 New Waste-to-Energy initiatives have been also introduced in Italy, Romania, Bulgaria, and the Baltic countries.